XPEHO/XpeApp/README.md

 ## CI/CD

-This repository contain a lot of [workflows](./.github/workflows/) :
+This repositories contain a lot of workflows :

 - android : Perform continuous integration for an Android project;
 - codeql : Perform CodeQL analysis on the source code to identify vulnerabilities and errors;